 When it comes to transportation, the Alesis Nitro Kit is quite a compact setup.
 You can easily plug out and fold up to allow you to carry the entire kit from room to room, if necessary.
 This is good news for parents who are considering purchasing for their kids.
 The fact that you can easily store away the Nitro Kit means it can be out of sight in minutes, should you need the space.

-The cymbal response from the Nitro Kit is quite limited.
+The cymbal response from the Alesis Nitro Kit is a bit limited.
 These are single-zone cymbals and they play like it too.
 They are quite small and lightweight which means they have a sort of flimsy feeling to play on.
-There’s quite a lot of flappy motion going on, especially if you are playing a fast song, for example.
+There’s a tad of flappy motion going on, especially if you are playing a fast song, for example.
 Cymbals on electronic drum sets tend to be the major downside.
 It’s extremely hard to replicate the nuance and response of a metal cymbal using plain old gum rubber.

-It’s also worth mentioning that if you like the features of the Nitro Kit but prefer mesh heads then you are in luck.
-Alesis have created the Nitro Mesh Kit to suit this demand.
-This is practically the same kit but with four mesh pads instead of rubber ones.
+It’s also worth mentioning that if you like the features of the Alesis Nitro Kit but prefer mesh drum heads then you are in luck.
+They also have the Alesis Nitro Mesh Kit to suit this demand.
+This is practically the same kit but with four mesh heads instead of rubber ones.
 The nice thing too about this kit is it comes in at a relatively cheap price when compared to equivalent models by other brands.
-Happy drumming!

 You may also like

 6 Best Books for Drummers and What You Can Learn from Them